khofstadter/bcmi.khofstadter.com/README.md

 - apply Matty Moon mix settings to all other recordings
 - make physical CD
 - visuals in Gimp for each release:
-	- mine, participants, John Williams, find online, storylab interpretations, participants drawing at event or for survey
+	- mine, participants, find online, storylab interpretations, participants drawing at event or for survey
 	- take photo of me and the frame drum and blue rabbit
 - release on BandCamp and give physical copy to people in acknowledgement